 The text “Matthias’ Home Page” is the visible marker for a link to the URI ‘HTTP://www.mprove.de’.

 Fig. 2.12 The Web browser WorldWideWeb on NeXTStep as it looked in 1993.
+Jean-François Groff, 8-Jan-2020: the NeXT browser wasn't updated for inline pictures until long after Viola, Mosaic and others had done it.
+It was simply not a priority at CERN, given our very limited resources and the super small number of NeXT machines that were ever on the market.
 In contrast with the original version from 1990 this version is capable of displaying images within the text flow.
 The first version was opening separate windows for images.

 A Web client is used to display HTML pages.
 The first is The WorldWideWeb browser by Tim Berners-Lee [Berners-Lee 93].
 Not all of the features implemented in the early 1990s have survived the evolution to the present browsers Netscape Communicator and Microsoft Internet Explorer.
 The next paragraphs will outline the capabilities of the browser WorldWideWeb.
 In order to avoid confusion with the abstract information space of the World Wide Web the browser program was later renamed to Nexus.